7 Tips for Nipping and Play Biting

 Never use physical force to correct your dog for nipping or chewing.
 Not only is it unnecessary, but in most cases it actually encourages further puppy biting.
 The cold-shoulder technique outlined above is the most effective and humane manner of showing your displeasure to your Sheltie.
 After all, he wants to please you, he just has to figure out what the rules are.
 Give the dog a chance!

 If your puppy gets really revved up and is making repeated attempts to nip you, he might need to cool down a bit.
-In this case, the 'time out' method is appropriate: take him to his crate or a small room by himself, and leave him there for five minutes to chill out.
-When it's time to bring him back into the heart of the household, you can start playing again - just tone it down a notch until you're sure he can tolerate the excitement without any more nipping and play biting.
+In this case, the time out method is useful: take him to his crate or a small room by himself, and leave him there for five minutes to chill out.
+When it's time to bring him back into the heart of the household, you can start playing again - just tone it down a notch until you feel he can tolerate the excitement without starting any more nipping and play biting.

-If your Sheltie has a hyperactive nature, choose non-contact play whenever feasible.
-Frisbee and fetch are great choices, as is tug-of-war, provided your dog knows a reliable 'drop it' command.
+If your puppy or adolescent dog has a really hyperactive nature, choose non-contact play whenever feasible.
+Frisbee and fetch are great choices, as is tug-of-war, provided your dog knows the "drop it" command.
 Avoid rough play like gentle slapping or full-on wrestling at all costs.
-These games encourage nipping and call a dog's instinctive aggression into the mix, which is something to be avoided.
+These games encourage nipping and call a dog's instinctive aggression into the mix, which is to be avoided.
 Keep games friendly and low-key instead.